AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ### Interpretation
 Indicators based on channels, bands and envelopes are designed to encompass most price action.
 Therefore, moves above or below the channel lines warrant attention because they are relatively rare.
 Trends often start with strong moves in one direction or another.
 A surge above the upper channel line shows extraordinary strength, while a plunge below the lower channel line shows extraordinary weakness.
 Such strong moves can signal the end of one trend and the beginning of another.

-With an exponential [*moving average*][*average*] as their foundation, the Keltner Channels are a trend-following indicator.
+With an exponential *moving average*, *average* as their foundation, the Keltner Channels are a trend-following indicator.
 As with moving averages and trend-following indicators, Keltner Channels lag price action.
 The direction of the moving average dictates the direction of the channel.
 In general, a downtrend is present when the channel moves lower, while an uptrend exists when the channel moves higher.
 The trend is flat when the channel moves sideways.

 A channel upturn and break above the upper trend line can signal the start of an uptrend.
 A channel downturn and break below the lower trend line can signal the start a downtrend.
 Sometimes a strong trend does not take hold after a channel breakout and prices oscillate between the channel lines.
 Such trading ranges are marked by a relatively flat moving average.
 The channel boundaries can then be used to identify overbought and oversold levels for trading purposes.